squeakycleanfreshie-cloud/remys-summercamp-site/README.md

 # remys-summercamp-site
-my personal site for jenins summercamp!
+my personal site for jenins summercamp!, all text made by me